Keeping it sparse: Computing Persistent Homology revisited: Preliminaries

-\textit{Clear and compress.} The special structure of boundary matrices allows for simple but effective speedups of matrix reduction.
-We describe two such heuristics which are relevant in this work, discussed extensively in~\cite{clearcompress}.
+The special structure of boundary matrices allows for simple but effective speedups of matrix reduction.
+We describe two speedup heuristics that are relevant in this work, discussed extensively in~\cite{clearcompress}.
 Both are based on the observation that every index appears in at most one pivot pair.

 For the first heuristic, let us fix a negative index $i$ and a column $D_j$ with $D_j^i\neq 0$.
 It is then easy to see that $i$ cannot become the pivot of $D_j$ during the reduction process (because then, either $D_j$ itself or another column must end up with $i$ as the pivot, contradicting the assumption that $i$ is negative).
 Hence, we can simply remove the index $i$ from $D_j$ without changing the pivot pairs.
 We call the process of removing all negative row indices from a column \define{compressing a column}.
 For the second heuristic, let us fix a positive index $i$ and consider its column $D_i$.
 It can be readily observed that in the reduced matrix, $D_i$ cannot have a pivot because that would imply that $i$ is negative.
 Therefore, $D_i$ can just be set to zero without changing the pivot pairs.
 We call this step \define{clearing a column}.